 An ion is any atom or group of atoms that has become electrically charged by the gain or loss of (negatively-charged) electrons.
-In general, ions formed from metals are positive (cations), those from nonmetals negative (anions).
+In general, ions formed from metals are positive (cations), while those from nonmetals are negative (anions).
 Compound anions are usually anions derived from acids which contain oxygen (oxoacids), e.g., the sulfate ion (SO42–).

 Ions formed in solution

 When an acid, a base, or a salt is dissolved in water, some, if not, all of the molecules dissociate (break up) into ions.
 The metallic ions and hydrogen are positively charged whole the acid radicals and hydroxyl ions are negatively charged.

 Although positively and negatively charged ions are set free as a result of ionization, the solution as a whole is electrically neutral.
 This is because the total charges on the positive and negative ions set free by each molecule of the compound are the same.
 For example, when a molecule of potassium sulfate ionizes, three ions are produced – two potassium ions each carrying a single positive charge and one sulfate ion carrying two negative charges.
 This makes a total for each molecule of two positive charges and two negative charges.